beginning of content

 Some of these health issues include:

-Screening tests are done with both an ultrasound and a blood test.
-These may be done at around 10 weeks and 15 to 20 weeks.
+Screening tests for chromosomal differences are done by both ultrasound and blood tests.
+These tests may be done between 9 and 13 weeks and again at 14 to 20 weeks.

-It’s your choice to have these tests and you should discuss your options with your midwife, doctor or genetic counsellor.
+It's your choice to have these tests.
+You can discuss your options with your midwife, doctor or genetic counsellor.

 Check your symptoms Find a health service